Ordering in? Dietitians Share Their Go-to Healthy Takeout Orders

 Some nights, we just do not feel like putting dinner on the table.
 We’re too busy, too tired, or we just don’t feel like cooking.
 Those are great nights for a takeout order, but although ordering a meal for pick-up or delivery is usually delicious, it’s not always the healthiest choice.
 Aside from being awfully expensive, takeout meals are often packed with lots of less-healthy oils, like corn oil, that are high in omega-6, which may contribute to chronic inflammation.
-Restaurant food notoriously uses more saturated fat, more sugar, more salt, and more fillers like corn starch than home cooking typically does.
+Restaurant food notoriously uses more saturated fat, more added sugar, more salt, and more fillers like corn starch than home cooking typically does.

 1. Think about portion size before you order